Last updated: December 15, 2014

 The following information may be collected by Adobe when an eBook with DRM is opened by a Developer Application.
-If an eBook hasn't got any DRM associated with it, then no information is collected.
+If an eBook does not have any DRM associated with it, then no information is collected.

-- Device GUID: The Device GUID is a unique value generated to identify the end-user’s device.
-It is used to ensure that the eBook may be viewed on the end-user device and that the number of devices permitted by the licence is not exceeded.
+- Device GUID: The Device GUID is a unique value generated to identify the end user’s device.
+It is used to ensure that the eBook may be viewed on the end user device and that the number of devices permitted by the license is not exceeded.

-- Device IP (Internet Protocol): This identifies the country the end-user is located in when they purchase an eBook.
-It is used by eBook providers for the enablement of localised pricing models.
+- Device IP (Internet Protocol): This identifies the country the end user is located in when they purchase an eBook.
+It is used by eBook providers for the enablement of localized pricing models.
 Only the country identifier of the Device IP is stored.

 - Percentage of the eBook Read: The percentage of the eBook read may be collected to allow eBook providers, like publishers, to implement subscription pricing models where they charge based on the percentage of the eBook read.